wireapp/docker-squid4/README-Wire.md

 ## Using

-* If you have built your image locally, you must set IMG_TAG in run.sh to 'squid'.

 * Once you have either built and tagged your image, or downloaded an image, you can launch the image with run.sh:
 ```
 ./run.sh
 ```

-* In order for transparent services to be available, you have to run the "/root/sbin/iptables" script we copied earlier:
+* In order for transparent services to be available, you have to run the "/root/sbin/iptables" script, from the wire-server-deploy-networkless instructions:
 ```
 sudo /root/sbin/iptables
 ```